MerlinB/bitcoinobjects.org/src/docs/index.md

 It can be incrementally adopted to benefit from a higher degree of interoperability and does not require a change to existing infrastructure, including currently used protocols.

 The benefits of using the same, generalized data-structure could be compared to speaking the same language.
-While knowledge of the same concepts does not necessarily follow from it, a shared language can be used explain and create common concepts by putting them in context.
+While knowledge of the same concepts does not necessarily follow from it, a shared language can be used to explain and create common concepts by putting them in context.
 Context makes information more useful and thus more valuable.

 The framework is designed to be a non-restrictive generalization of existing conventions and protocols and is thus completely compatible to many existing solutions, including Bitcom and Operate.